Hired in February 2014, Josh Patiño begins his first season as head coach of the men's soccer program at Southern Virginia.

 Patiño has a USSF National C coaching license and recently completed the certification process for a National Youth License.

 He served a two-year mission (2006-2008) for The Church of Jesus Christ of Latter-day Saints in Las Vegas, Nev., and later worked as a zone coordinator at the LDS Missionary Training Center in Provo, Utah from 2011-13.

-Jeremey King begins his first year as assistant coach of
+Jeremey King begins his first year as an assistant coach

 Prior to coming to Southern Virginia, King spent 16 years coaching club level competitive soccer in the state of Utah.
-He has spent time with clubs such as Celtic FC, Inter FC, Utah Avalanche, and was the Technical Director for the Utah Breakerz club in Southern Utah.
+He has spent time with clubs such as Celtic FC, Inter FC, Utah Avalanche, and as the technical director for the Utah Breakerz club in Southern Utah.

-As a player King started varsity for four years at Provo High School in Provo, Utah where he was a two-time All-State first team, four-time All-Region, team MVP, and led the state in goals his junior year and assists in his senior campaign.
-King played club soccer for the Utah Valley Rangers of Orem, Utah where he was a standout center midfielder.
-During his time with the Rangers King's team won multiple tournaments and three-year State Cup runners-up.
-King was also a member of the Utah Olympic Development Program for 3 years where he trained and played with the top players in the state of Utah.
+King played club soccer for the Utah Valley Rangers of Orem, Utah, where he was a standout center midfielder.
+During his time with the Rangers, King's team won multiple tournaments and three-year State Cup runners-up.
+King was also a member of the Utah Olympic Development program for three years where he trained and played with the top players in the state of Utah.

-For the last three years King has been named to the Utah ODP training staff.
+For the last three years, King has been named to the Utah

-King currently holds a USSF National D coaching license and his philosophy is that "winning is a by-product of playing good soccer."
+King currently holds a USSF National D coaching license.